swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 <u>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</u></em><br>
       <strong>TRAGIC NOTE&nbsp;&nbsp; by&nbsp; A.M.

 At this point in the story I learned  from his wife that the patient had opted for the operation.
 No doubt the  pressure exerted on him by the doctors was too strong and he gave way, not  daring to stray off the beaten track.
 After the operation it will be a  question of radiotherapy and chemotherapy, then an agonising death after  several months, or perhaps a year or two if he is very resistant.
-And the  doctors will say that he died&nbsp; of another illness, so </p>
+And the  doctors will say that he died&nbsp; of another illness, so

-    <p>34</p>
+    34

-    <p>as not to shoulder the responsibility for their  erroneous treatment.
+    as not to shoulder the responsibility for their  erroneous treatment.

 If he had accepted  Natural Hygiene treatment, the tumour would have been re-absorbed naturally and  he would have recovered without further problems.
-But he wouldn’t&nbsp;  accept a natural method and his family didn’t want to take the responsibility  of sending him to me against his will. –</p>
+But he wouldn’t&nbsp;  accept a natural method and his family didn’t want to take the responsibility  of sending him to me against his will. –

-    <p>35</p>
+    35

-    <p>Ch .
+    Ch .
 7

 How I cured myself